ManchesterMachineMakers/manchestermachinemakers.github.io/team.md

 First Season: 2019-2020
 ---

 Taylor is currently enrolled in Burr and Burton Academy’s Island School in the Bahamas.
-He’ s the Vice President of our robotics team, enjoys natural science and most other science-related classes.
+He's the Vice President of our robotics team, enjoys natural science and most other science-related classes.
 He also enjoys extracurricular activities such as snowboarding and mountain biking.

 {% endprofile %}